dr-jgsmith/Disaster-Impact-Analysis-System/REFACTORING_COMPLETE.md

 ## Summary

-The multi-phenomenon architecture refactoring is **COMPLETE** and **READY** for visualization integration.
+The multi-event architecture refactoring is **COMPLETE** and **READY** for visualization integration.
 We now have:

-1. **Clean Abstractions** - SpatialPhenomenon base class
+1. **Clean Abstractions** - SpatialEvent base class
-2. **Solid Implementation** - FloodPhenomenon with full functionality
+2. **Solid Implementation** - FloodEvent with full functionality
-3. **Generic Visualization** - Works with any phenomenon type
+3. **Generic Visualization** - Works with any event type
 4. **Comprehensive Tests** - 70+ test cases
-5. **Extensible Design** - Easy to add new phenomena
+5. **Extensible Design** - Easy to add new events

-**The architecture validates that we can support floods, contagion, supply-chain disruptions, and other spatial phenomena using the same visualization and API layer.**
+**The architecture validates that we can support floods, contagion, supply-chain disruptions, and other spatial events using the same visualization and API layer.**

 Ready to proceed with **TICKET 10-VIZ** to integrate Leaflet.js visualization! 🚀